marsch/Microservices/README.md

 - Decisions within a workgroup are made by the Committers on democratic basis (unanimity)
 - Contributors contribute to the projects but do not have a vote
 - Contributors can apply to get a vote and become a Committer
-- Committer pick Contributors to become Committers
+- Committer pick Contributors to become Committers (Committees have to agree)

 ## Workgroup Member